shimomo/bvp-scraper-core/README.md

 ```

 ## License
-The BVP Scraper Core package is open source software licensed under the [MIT license](LICENSE).
+The BVP Scraper Core is open source software licensed under the [MIT license](LICENSE).